Cloud infrastructure

 |---|---|---|

-| Architecture | The block diagram across two layers — the Foundation v1 platform (Workspace org, projects, AlloyDB, BigQuery datasets, KMS keyring, Shared VPC + VPC-SC, Datastream CDC, per-domain Cloud Run services, Vertex AI Agent Engine, audit sink) and the calibration pipeline (Cloud Workflows + Vertex Batch + Custom Training) that runs on top.
+| Architecture | The block diagram across two layers — the Foundation v1 platform (Workspace org, projects, AlloyDB, BigQuery datasets, KMS keyring, Shared VPC + VPC-SC, Datastream CDC, per-domain Cloud Run services, audit sink) and the calibration pipeline (Cloud Workflows + Vertex Batch + Custom Training) that runs on top.
 The service-choice rationales behind each non-default pick. | 18 min |

 | Operations | AlloyDB pause-by-default with the five-component cost-control plane.
 The BACKEND_ROUTING per-route cutover layer in src/lib/api-helpers.ts.
 The PAM-mediator service that injects per-grant delays.
 The audit-alerter Cloud Run job.
 EU residency.
 The cohort-keyed calibration profile registry.
 Idempotency under retry. | 14 min |

-| Cost engineering | The platform run-rate after pause-by-default (~€95–100/mo combined for both AlloyDB clusters at our pre-launch scale; ~€350/mo saved vs always-on).
+| Cost engineering | The platform run-rate after pause-by-default (~€48–50/mo for AlloyDB; ~€350/mo saved vs always-on).
 The eight calibration-pipeline cost levers from Phase-1 (unchanged by the foundation).
 The local QA harness as the unconventional ninth lever. | 17 min |

 | Receipts | What landed in the Foundation v1 refactor and what is still in flight.
 The Phase-1 calibration shakedown narrative compressed to one page: 18 workflow smokes + 5 trainer probes uncovered 27 bugs across 8 categories; Probe 5 converged R-hat = 1.002, n_eff_min = 1,318, 0 divergences in 9.0 s. | 9 min |